jfairbank/rails_attr_enum/README.md

 alt_label == nil # not 'An editor'
 ```

-If you want the hash to work as expected than call the `.value` method on the
+If you want the hash to work as expected then call the `.value` method on the
 attribute:

 ```ruby